Comprehensive Guide to Hindu Funerals

 In Hinduism, it is believed that after someone dies their soul is reborn again into a new body.
 Reincarnation is the foundation of the Hindu funeral practice.
 Even though it is the world’s third largest religion, finding information on the customs and rituals of a Hindu Antyeshti (funeral) can be a challenge.
-In this guide, provide helpful information related to this.
+In this guide, provide helpful information related to this and touch on activities prior to death, upon death, the preparation of the body, the cremation and ceremony, and the scattering or immersion of ashes.

 Hinduism & Cremation